microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 ## **3. Get a Toolchain**

-If you are using the `stable` or `hybrid` branch strategy, the toolchain will be hanlded automatically.
+If you are using the `stable` or `hybrid` branch strategy, the toolchain will be handled automatically.
 Just invoke the `sudo make image ...` or `sudo make iso ...` commands as needed and the tooling will deal with the rest.

 If you are working on a development branch you will need to build a toolchain.
 Refer to [Rebuild the Toolchain](../building.md#rebuild-the-toolchain) for details. **Save your toolchain archive for later!**